 Ms. Eastman is also an active solo artist in both the Baltimore and Boston areas where she is featured singing for religious services, weddings, and community sporting events.
 She has been the featured National Anthem soloist for The Baltimore Blackbirds, Chesapeake Tides, Lake Shore Baseball, Gibson Island Club, and the USA Olympic Track and Field Qualifying Championships in Roxbury, MA which was broadcast on NBC Sports.
 She was a soprano chorister for Shrine of the Little Flower in Baltimore, MD and a cantor for Our Lady of the Chesapeake, St. Joseph’s parish, and Our Lady of Good Voyage.

 In addition to her performing career, Ms. Eastman maintains an active teaching career in Boston.
 Her private studio continues to grow as she showcases her passion for music and knowledge of vocal health and lyric diction with her students.
 She teaches a wide variety of vocal styles from classical to pop/rock.
 In 2016 Ms. Eastman interned at Boston Arts Academy as the Junior classical voice teacher.
 During summer of 2016, she was a full-time staff member at The Boston Conservatory’s Vocal Choral Intensive teaching voice lessons, diction, sight-singing, theory, and assisting with choral rehearsals.
-Ms. Eastman was a Teaching Artist with the Metropolitan Opera Guild's Urban Voices program from 2016-2018 and is currently a teaching artist with Boston Lyric Opera's Opera Creation Program.
+Ms. Eastman was a Teaching Artist with the Metropolitan Opera Guild's Urban Voices program from 2016-2018, followed by Boston Lyric Opera for their Opera Creation Program from 2018-2020.
 She is the Voice Department Coordinator and on voice faculty at All Newton Music School where, in addition to lessons, she teaches a group voice class for young singers who want to learn basic vocal techniques and directs the Scandinavian Living Center Community Choir, a choir of residents who wish to involve music in their lives.

 Ms. Eastman completed her Alexander Technique Teacher training under Debi Adams at The Boston Conservatory at Berklee.
-She now teaches voice and Alexander Technique lessons out of her home in Somerville and on zoom.
+She now teaches voice and Alexander Technique lessons out of her home and on zoom.
 Her lessons are focused on mind, body, voice integration and use of the whole self.
 Ms. Eastman also teaches group Alexander Technique lessons both online and in-person.
-She has been a guest lecturer at Boston Youth Symphony Orchestra and Boston City Singers.
+She has been a guest lecturer at Boston Youth Symphony Orchestra, Boston City Singers, Colleges of Fenway, and Anne Arundel County Public Schools.

-Formerly a Teaching Assistant for Boston City Singers and their Cambridge Training Chorus division, Ms. Eastman currently serves as the Jamaica Plain Training Chorus Director.
-Most recently Ms. Eastman joined as a vocal coach with North Cambridge Family Opera Company for their spring production of Space Opera.
-Additionally, she joined as the Music Director for the 2019 Science Festival Chorus and their set of music for One Whole Step for Man: Songs of Space Travel.
+Ms. Eastman worked with Boston City Singers from 2015-2021, first as a Teaching Assistant for their Cambridge Training Chorus Division, followed by the Jamaica Plain Training Chorus Director and Opportunities Director.
+In 2019 and 2020 she joined as a vocal coach with North Cambridge Family Opera Company.
+She also served as Music Director for the 2019 Science Festival Chorus and their set of music for One Whole Step for Man: Songs of Space Travel.

-Ms. Eastman was recently selected as a Semi-Finalist in the American Prize in Music-Professional Women in Art Song and Oratorio division for 2017.
-She recently performed a solo recital "A Musical Potpourri" in November 2017 with the Newton Free Library Concert Series sponsored by All Newton Music School.
+Ms. Eastman has been selected as a Semi-Finalist in the American Prize in Music-Professional Women in Art Song and Oratorio division for 2017.
+Her most recent solo recital was "A Musical Potpourri" in November 2017 with the Newton Free Library Concert Series sponsored by All Newton Music School.

 Ms. Eastman holds a Bachelor of Music in Voice Performance with a minor in Italian from Towson University and a Masters of Music in Vocal Pedagogy from The Boston Conservatory.
 Her past teachers include Theresa Bickham, Jeremy Ragsdale, Sara Goldstein, and Dana Varga.
 Ms. Eastman also holds an Alexander Technique certification from the Boston Conservatory.
 Sarah is now pursuing an MS in Speech-Language Pathology at MGH Institute of Health Professions.